 Most people set goals but don't make it time sensitive.
 In my opinion, if your goal does not have a date associated with it, it is the same as creating a bucket list or the someday list.
 For this reason, I like the SMART model for setting goals to keep you accountable.

 The SMART model also requires you to be specific about your goal and to establish checkpoints for how you are doing along the way.
 But even the best designed plan of attack can go astray.
 Always overcome and persevere.
-I have had to do a lot of this through my recent battle with melanoma.
+I have had to do a lot of this through my current battle with melanoma.
 No matter what comes your way keep pursuing your goals.

 Check out this video for some tips on setting goals for your golf game.